yojee/yojee-developer-portal/docs/guides/dsp-integration-guide-v2.md

 #### Best Practice

-If your webhook script performs complex logic, or makes network calls, it's possible that the script would time out before Yojee sees its complete execution.
+If your webhook script performs complex logic, or makes network calls, it's possible that the script would time out before TCMS sees its complete execution.
 For that reason, you might want to have your webhook endpoint immediately acknowledge receipt by returning a **_2xx HTTP status code_**, and then perform the rest of its duties.

 > ### Note
 >